Éric-Emmanuel Schmitt: Career

 Schmitt is one of the most widely read and performed contemporary French-language authors in the world.
 His works have been translated into 45 languages and staged in over 50 countries.
 His plays are constantly being put on in new productions and revivals in both national and private theatres throughout the world and are now part of contemporary repertoire.

-In January 2012, Eric-Emmanuel Schmitt announced that he was taking over as director of the Théâtre Rive Gauche in association with the producer and actor, Bruno Metzger.
+In January 2012, Schmitt announced that he was taking over as director of the Théâtre Rive Gauche in association with the producer and actor, Bruno Metzger.
 Following a period of renovation and refurbishment, the Théâtre Rive Gauche opened its doors in September 2012 and now hosts contemporary productions.

-On Saturday 9 June 2012, the Royal Belgian Academy of French Language and Literature awarded Eric-Emmanuel Schmitt Seat 33 (foreign literary member) replacing Hubert Nyssen; Seat 33 was once occupied by Anna de Noailles, Colette and Jean Cocteau.
+On Saturday 9 June 2012, the Royal Academy of French Language and Literature of Belgium awarded Eric-Emmanuel Schmitt Seat 33 (foreign literary member) replacing Hubert Nyssen; Seat 33 was once occupied by Anna de Noailles, Colette and Jean Cocteau.
 The public session and reception was held on 25 May 2013.

 In 2015, he published Night of Fire, an account of the revelation he experienced in the Ahaggar Desert in 1989 and which turned the former atheist into a believer.
 He now declares himself to be an "agnostic who believes".
 In answer to the question "Does God exist?" he replies, "I don't know but I think so."

 In 2016 Eric-Emmanuel Schmitt was unanimously elected by his peers member of the jury of the Prix Goncourt, he occupies Edmonde Charles-Roux's cover and published a detective novel about violence and the sacred, The Man Who Could See Through Faces (L'Homme qui voyait à travers les visages).

 In the spring of 2017, he talked publicly about his childhood and adolescence in When I Grow Up, I'm Going to be a Child (Plus tard, je serai un enfant), a book of interviews produced by Catherine Lalanne.

+Schmitt has outlined an eight-volume epic, titled The Passage Through Time, recounting the history of humanity.
+To date, only the first four parts have been published, namely Paradis perdus (2021) — English title, Paradises Lost (forthcoming, 2024); La porte du ciel (“The gate of heaven”, 2021); Soleil sombre (“The dark sun”, 2022) and La lumière du bonheur (“The light of happiness”, 2024).